Grey francolin: Distribution and habitat

-The grey francolin is normally found foraging on bare or low grass covered ground in scrub and open country, and is rarely found above an altitude of 500 m above sea level in India, and 1200 m in Pakistan.
+The grey francolin is normally found foraging on bare or low grass-covered ground in scrub and open country and is rarely found above an altitude of 500 m above sea level in India, and 1200 m in Pakistan.
 The distribution is south of the foothills of the Himalayas westwards to the Indus Valley and eastwards to Bengal.
 It is also found in north-western Sri Lanka.
-Introduced populations are found in the Andaman and Chagos Islands.
-They have been introduced to Nevada in the United States of America and Hawaii, along with several other species of francolin.
+Introduced populations are found on the Andaman and Chagos Islands.
+They have been introduced to Nevada and Hawaii in the United States of America, along with several other species of francolins.

 Behaviour and ecology

 The loud calls of the birds are commonly heard early in the mornings.
-Pairs of birds will sometimes engage in a duet.
+Pairs of birds sometimes engage in a duet.
 The female call is a tee...tee...tee repeated and sometimes a kila..kila..kila and the challenge call kateela..kateela..kateela is a duet.
 They are usually seen in small groups.

-The main breeding season is April to September and the nest is a hidden scrape on the ground.
+The main breeding season is April to September, and the nest is a hidden scrape on the ground.
 The nest may sometimes be made above ground level in a niche in a wall or rock.
 The clutch is six to eight eggs, but larger clutches, potentially reflecting intraspecific brood parasitism, have been noted.

-Food includes seeds, grains as well as insects, particularly termites and beetles (especially Tenebrionidae and Carabidae).
+Food includes seeds and grains, as well as insects, particularly termites and beetles (especially Tenebrionidae and Carabidae).
 They may occasionally take larger prey such as snakes.

-They roost in groups in low thorny trees.
+They roost in groups in low, thorny trees.

-Several species of feather mites, helminth and blood parasites have been described from the species.
+Several species of feather mites, helminths, and blood parasites have been described from the species.

 Status

-They are hunted in much of their range using low nets and easily caught using calling decoy birds.
+They are hunted in much of their range using low nets, and they are easily caught using calling decoy birds.

 In culture

-The species has long been domesticated in areas of northern Indian subcontinent where it is used for fighting.
-The domesticated birds can be large at around 500-600g, compared to 250g for wild birds.
+The species has long been domesticated in areas of northern Indian subcontinent, where it is used for fighting.
+The domesticated birds can be large, around 500-600 g, compared to 250 g for wild birds.
 They are usually carefully reared by hand and become as tame and confiding as a pet dog.

 Several authors have described the running of the birds as being particularly graceful:

 John Lockwood Kipling, Rudyard Kipling's father, wrote of this and other partridges such as the chukar partridge: